silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/02_HTTP_Cache_Headers.md

 }
 ```

-Note: SilverStripe will still override this preference when a session is active,
+Note: Silverstripe CMS will still override this preference when a session is active,
 a [CSRF token](/developer_guides/forms/form_security) token is present,
 or draft content has been requested.

 ### Global opt-in, ignoring session (advanced)

 This can be helpful in situations where forms are embedded on the website.
-SilverStripe will still override this preference when draft content has been requested.
+Silverstripe CMS will still override this preference when draft content has been requested.
 CAUTION: This mode relies on a developer examining each execution path to ensure
 that no session data is used to vary output.